-As disclosed in Note 35.2 E. of the Company's 2011 annual audited consolidated financial statements, the Company corrected its 2010 comparative figures related to payments that were made under what is presumed to be an agency agreement and that were charged and documented to a construction project to which they did not relate.
+As disclosed in Note 35.2 E. to the Company's 2011 annual audited consolidated financial statements, the Company corrected its 2010 comparative figures related to payments that were made under what is presumed to be an agency agreement and that were charged and documented to a construction project to which they did not relate.
 Because these payments were documented to a construction project to which they did not relate and that there is no direct and conclusive evidence on the use and purpose of these payments or the nature of services rendered in connection therewith, the Company concluded that these payments should be treated as period expenses (i.e., not generating revenues) for accounting purposes.

 While the 2011 figures included in the Company's annual MD&A reflected the adjustment for the above mentioned payments made in 2010 and other similar payments made in 2011 under presumed agency agreements that also had to be treated as period expenses for accounting purposes, the quarterly MD&A for the first, second and third quarters of 2011 were published prior to the correction relating to these payments.
-The table below presents the impact from the adjustments made to the comparative figures for the first and second quarters of 2011 that have been presented in the
+The table below presents the impact from the adjustments made to the comparative figures for the first, second and third quarters of 2011 that have been presented in the Company's MD&A for the first, second and third quarters of 2012.